MyChart - Frequently Asked Questions

 • My access code does not work.
 What should I do?

-For your security, the access code you were issued expires after 90 days and is only valid for one-time use.
+For your security, the access code to activate your MyChart account expires after 90 days and is only valid for one-time use.
 The access code must be entered exactly as it is given, so you must use capital letters when entering it.
 Upon activation of your MyChart account, this code expires and may be safely discarded.

 • Why do I need to provide an email address?